-Dental plaque can lead to a host of oral and bodily health problems if left untreated.
-It’s important to treat and remove dental plaque immediately to prevent it from turning into tartar and eroding your tooth enamel.
+Dental plaque can lead to a host of oral health problems if left untreated.
+It’s important to treat and remove dental plaque as soon as possible to prevent it from turning into tartar and leading to decay.
 Regular dental checkups and cleanings combined with a healthy dental care routine can easily help you manage plaque buildup on your teeth.

 What Is Dental Plaque?

 Continued plaque buildup is very harmful to your dental health.
-It produces even more bacteria and has an acidic quality that eats away at your tooth enamel (the hard outer shell that protects your teeth from tooth decay and infection).
+It allows bacteria to stick to the teeth and the bacteria use the contents of the plaque to an acid that eats away at your tooth enamel (the hard outer shell that protects your teeth from tooth decay and infection).
 Tooth enamel is considered to be the hardest mineral substance in the human body; it’s even stronger than bone.
 But once your enamel has been eroded or damaged, it can’t be repaired or replaced.
 Depleted tooth enamel can cause tooth sensitivity, pain and a number of other preventable dental and oral problems.

 What Causes Dental Plaque and Tartar Buildup?